 Key memory tricks are easy to remember when you involve all your senses.
 We all remember things from our childhood when they include familiar smells, sights, and smells.
 It stands to reason that we can do the same thing with new memories.
 The more senses we use, the more likely we are to remember.

 Making notes and using organization are great ways to remember important dates and times.
 A simple calendar or day planner is perfect for jotting down appointments, special days and goals that you have set for yourself.

 Verbal repetition is always the best way to remember names and places.
 Repeating something in your own words will help you place it in your memory easier.

 Create a visual to help remember someone’s name.
 A woman with the name Mary may be married.
 With a name like Barry, you may think of a berry you like.

 Stimulating cues such as alarm clocks and timers will help remind your brain of something you need to do.
 It might be a cue to take a medicine at a certain time and it might be helpful to set an alarm so that you don’t forget.
 Placing an object, like a card with instructions in certain rooms will cue you to another activity.
 For example, we sit out lunch out in the kitchen to remind us to bring our lunch to work.
 This is a great example of an object reminder.

 Object grouping is a memory trick to help us remember which objects go together.
 Many times, this tip is helpful in trying to remember important numbers such as social security numbers and phone numbers.
 Another example of this would be a shopping list.
 This would allow you to create categories that go with the departments in a store.

-If you have an aging loved one that is experiencing symptoms of Alzheimer’s or dementia, please contact us.
-We would love to help you make this stage of life easier.
+If you have an aging loved one that is experiencing symptoms of Alzheimer’s or dementia, please contact our us.
+We offer compassionate home health care services in Greensboro that can help you make this stage of life easier.